Arcyriea/Arsenal-Forgery/README.md

 Ignore these two files called ".gitattributes" and "_config.yml".
 They have nothing to do with the mod.

-You can use this mod outside steam folder but the blocks ID won't be relocated if use with other non-steam mods which could make it more open to mod conflicts, if this is your choice you can choose to place the folder locally at: Drive:\Users\name\Saved Games\Reassembly\mods\.
+You can use this mod outside steam folder but the blocks ID won't be relocated if use with other non-steam mods which could make it more open to mod conflicts, if this is your choice you can choose to place the folder locally at: Drive:\Users\yourname\Saved Games\Reassembly\mods\.

 Sometimes the Beta Version is current with the Live Version (basically there is no beta at all currently for testing), which would mean that you are free to not do any manual patching at the time.